gabrielmcg/Docker-docs/ops/README.md

 <p class="p">The certificates should specify the names of the FQDNs of the load balancer and the FQDNs of the VMs themselves.
-This must is true for the UCP server certificate and the DTR server certificate.</p>
+This applies to both the UCP server certificate and the DTR server certificate.</p>

 </div>